 Short-term employee benefits include salaries incurred within the last twelve months of the statement of financial position date and other annual employee benefits.
-They are included in cost of sales, administrative expenses and exploration and evaluation properties.

-At December 31, 2020, accounts payable and accrued liabilities includes \$189 (December 31, 2019 - \$294) owing to a director and/or officer and/or companies controlled by the directors.
+At December 31, 2021, accounts payable and accrued liabilities includes \$135 (December 31, 2020 - \$189) owing to a director and/or officer and/or companies controlled by the directors.